 In the Firefox address bar, enter

-network.protocol-handler.expose.magnet.
-Right-click this preference, and click “Toggle” to make sure the “Value” is set to “false.”
+network.protocol-handler.expose.magnet on that page.
+In this preference text, click “Toggle” to make sure the “Value” is set to “false.”

 Open Magnet Links in Other Browsers

 If you already have a Bittorrent client, the process for associating magnet links in other browsers is largely similar.
-Just find the file you want to download, click it, and if it’s a magnet link, then your Torrent client should open automatically, or you may get a prompt asking if you want to open the magnet file with your Bittorrent app, like this message in Microsoft Edge that is pictured below.
+Just find the file you want to download and click it.
+If it’s a magnet link, then your Torrent client should open automatically.
+Alternatively, you may get a prompt asking if you want to open the magnet file with your Bittorrent app, like this message in Microsoft Edge that is pictured below.

 Go to the Windows Registry Editor (Win + R, enter